-The endpoints were effective at handling general threats from cyber criminals...
+• The security software products handled general threats from cyber criminals with variable ability...

-Most products were very capable of handling public emailand web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
-All but one were completely effective.
+Only five products were very capable of handling public email- and web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+Five missed one or two well-known threats each.

-• ... but targeted attacks caused problems for every product.
+• ... but targeted attacks caused even more problems for some products.

-Five of the products were largely effective at blocking more targeted, exploit-based attacks.
-Four vendors struggled and missed between 4 to 8 targeted attacks.
+Kaspersky, McAfee, Avast, NortonLifeLock and Microsoft were the most effective at blocking more targeted, exploit-based attacks.
+Avira, AVG and Panda missed one each, while the otehrs missed between four to six targeted attacks.

-False positives were not a serious issue for most products.
-Most of the products were good at correctly classifying legitimate applications and websites.
+False positives were not a serious issue for any product.
+All of the products were good at correctly classifying legitimate applications and websites.
+Sophos asked the user to decide in one case.